bright/new-www/content/blog/szymek-tech-lead-android-web-developer.md

 ## Your team works on the JET POS project.
 What product do you build?

-We develop an ļ.
+We develop an **Android Point of Sale system for the well-known Just Eat Takeaway.com brand**.
 Our software is used by restaurant staff who interact with customers.
 We help cashiers, bartenders, waiters, and chefs every day with managing every aspect of the restaurant order: from taking it and securing the payment, through preparation to the delivery.
 Thanks to our software everything is automated so the cashier doesn’t have to worry about any aspect of the transaction, the system guides them through the whole process.

 Our system is based on an **Android application that is connected to devices such as tablets, payment terminals, and receipt printers.
 Our app has been used across Europe** by restaurants in Great Britain, and the Netherlands.
 Working on JET POS is really rewarding and fulfilling.